First cohomologies of affine, Virasoro and lattice vertex operator algebras: Basic definitions and some general facts

 \begin{rema} In case $A_N(V)$ is semisimple, $H^1(A_N(V), A_N(W)) = 0$.
 We once hoped to use it to classify $H^1(V, W)$.
 But it turns out that this result helps only when $W=V$ and when $A(V)$ is not too trivial, as will be addressed in later sections. \end{rema}

 \begin{rema} Possibly, the result might be helpful when Zhu's algebra is not semisimple.
-One natural problem is to determine whether or not the map $H^1(V, W)\to H^1(A_N(V), A_N(W))$ is surjective, which is interesting but unknown in general for now. \end{rema}
+One natural problem is to determine whether or not the map $H^1(V, W)\to H^1(A_N(V), A_N(W))$ is surjective, which is interesting and shall be studied in the future. \end{rema}